 “No doubt about it.
 You enjoy killing don’t you?”

-His eyes narrowed slightly but he grinned nonetheless and shrugged.
+His eyes narrowed slightly but he grinned nonetheless and shrugged again.

 “Yeah, you’re probably right.”

-Jill wrenched open the car door and sat in the driver's seat as usual, ignoring Jack's slightly disgruntled look.
-He opened his mouth but Jill beat him to it.
+Jill wrenched open the car door and sat in the driver’s seat as usual, ignoring Jack’s slightly disgruntled look.
+He opened his mouth but she beat him to it.

 She shot Jack a knowing look.